 Excessive layering of products can lead to a mask-like sensation.
 This is not only uncomfortable but also aesthetically displeasing.
 Gradually, such makeup can smudge, spread, or accentuate all skin imperfections.

-How to Avoid?
+How can you avoid this?
 For daytime makeup, especially in hot weather, use lightweight, airy products.
 You might consider skipping powder, concealer, or other cosmetics that add extra weight.

 Noticeable Contours